 After getting into an accident, the negligent party will need to compensate you for your losses.
-These days, people don't have to pay out-of-pocket.
+These days, people don't have to pay out of pocket.
 They just need to call their insurance provider to deal with your damages.

 So, when the negligent party or an insurance company refuses to give you the payout you deserve, you can file a Personal Injury Claim in California.

 The point of damages is to compensate an aggrieved party.
-The payout is meant to get the plaintiff back a state before the accident happened.
+The payout is meant to get the plaintiff back in a state before the accident happened.
 For example, if you suffer property damage due to the accident, the negligent party should compensate you for the total losses caused by the property damage.